 More accurate demand forecasting leads to improved purchasing, so you can maintain optimal inventory levels.

 Retailers are constantly improving the checkout experience both for the customer and for loss prevention.
 AI in self-checkout monitors shopper activity and alerts staff to cases of suspected theft.
 The value of transactions processed by smart checkout technologies will increase from just $2 billion in 2020 to $387 billion in 2025, Juniper Research estimates.

-AI, specifically when it comes to automation, is also prevalent in retail marketing.
-In fact, AI technologies for marketing campaign personalization grew 114.5% in one year, the fastest-growing use case.
+AI is also prevalent in retail marketing, especially as it relates to automation.
+In fact, AI technologies for marketing campaign personalization grew 114.5% in one year—the fastest-growing use case.
 Marketing automation includes email sequences, social media advertising optimization, customer segmentation, and even personalized promotions and campaigns, among many other things.

 Virtual Fitting Rooms